nihalwashere/nihalwashere/README.md

 ## Hey, I am Nihal 👋

-- 🔭 I’m currently working on: [CodeKickBot](https://codekickbot.com/)
+- 🔭 I’m currently working at: [Revscale AI](https://www.revscale.ai/)

-- 🌱 I’m currently learning: Remix
+- 🌱 I’m currently learning: AI/ML

 - 👯 I’m looking to collaborate on: Building MVP's

-- 🤔 I’m looking for help with: Finding a new job

 - 💬 Ask me about: How to build and deploy applications in the cloud